nazia-noor/DATA_606_project/modeling/README.md

 We have applied BERT Model, which is a NLP technique, to find the dupe of Luxury products.
+The model has been applied on the top 3 skincare categories:

+- Cream

+- Cleanser

+- Serum